unsw-restech/unsw-restech.github.io/docs/software/others.md

 ## Comsol

-Comsol is best run interactively on [Katana OnDemand](../using_katana/ondemand.md).
+The most user friendly way to run Comsol interactively is to use [Katana OnDemand](../using_katana/ondemand.md).

 !!! note
     You will need to belong to a group that owns a COMSOL licence (mech, spree, quantum, biomodel)

 **Comsol Batch Jobs**

-COMSOL is available to download on [myAccess](https://www.myaccess.unsw.edu.au/applications/ansys-workbench) for undergraduate and postgraduate students in Chemical and Biomedical Engineering.
-This will allow you to generate module files locally, and transfer them to Katana to process in a batch job.
+**Note:** The version of COMSOL available via [myAccess](https://www.myaccess.unsw.edu.au/applications/ansys-workbench) **MUST NOT** be used for any research including generating files to be used on Katana.

-An example comsol batch job file is available [on our GitHub](https://github.com/unsw-edu-au/Restech-HPC/blob/master/hpc-examples/comsol/comsol.pbs) (Note: You need to [join the UNSW GitHub organisation](https://research.unsw.edu.au/github) to access this repo) and an uncommented version is reproduced below.
+An example comsol batch job file is available in [our GitHub repository](https://github.com/unsw-edu-au/Restech-HPC/blob/master/hpc-examples/comsol/comsol.pbs).
+(Note: You need to [join the UNSW GitHub organisation](https://research.unsw.edu.au/github) to access this repository) and an uncommented version is reproduced below.

 ``` bash title="console"
     #!/bin/bash